 Desperately seeking to reground their duty, the Chair asks "But surely, there is a human somewhere on the register ".
+D

 Not according to one survey by Peetz and Murray.
 Based on their analysis only 3.3% of the shares in the world's very large companies were held by humans.
 Nearly all the shares were held, through a vast network of interposed entities, by a very small number of corporations.
 And, it's not necessarily the case these these corporations are acting as trustees on behalf of humans.
 For the most part, these corporations don't hold shares on trust for individuals.
 Rather, shares are bought as inputs into their business models to create financial products to be sold to individuals to produce profits to be consumed by other corporations.
 Just like a steel company buys iron ore, insurance companies buy shares.
 The difference is only one of business model.